 - 1/2 tsp pepper

-Preheat oven to 350.
+- Preheat oven to 350.
 Finely mince the onion, garlic, and parsley.
-Add all ingredients to a large bowl.
+Add all ingredients except the oil to a large bowl.
 Using your hands, gently mix together until combined.
 Roll 1/4 cup portions between your hands to make golf ball sized meatballs.
-Place meatballs on a foil lined cookie sheet and bake for 20-25 minutes or until cooked through.
+Place meatballs on a foil lined cookie sheet, drizzle with oil, and bake for 20 minutes or until cooked through.